Easy to Connect, Easier to Scale

 8. Integration with GST and E-Way Bill system:

-The details of the uploaded invoice will automatically be shared with the GST system which will allow for automatic updating of ANX-1 (of the seller) and ANX-2 (of the buyer).
+The details of the uploaded invoice will automatically be shared with the GST system which will allow for automatic updating of GSTR-1 (of the seller).
 Further, the details will also be automatically shared with the E-Way Bill system wherever required to make the process of creating E-Way Bill even simpler.
 The E-Way Bill system would only then require vehicle number to complete the process of creating E-Way Bill.

 E-invoicing ensures that a particular standard or format is followed for the electronic reporting of invoice details.
 GST taxpayers must follow a prescribed format which helps the system read the output generated by another system (inter-system readability).
 Therefore, if the details of the invoices are reported as per the prescribed format, it will result in a major improvement by automation in the process of filing returns.

 Thus, it can be concluded that the purpose of the Invoice Registration Portal is not to generate e-invoices online but to only register the details of the invoices generated by the entity on a day-to-day basis.
-In order to upload details of the invoices into the IRP, the invoice should be available as a JSON file.
+In order to upload details of the invoices into the IRP, the invoice should be available as a JSON file using offline tool or the ERP must be integrated with the e-invoice system via API, either directly or through GSPs.

 Multiple modes have been proposed for registering the invoice on the IRP:

-The details of invoices can be entered into the website of the IRP for the purpose of registration/validation of the same.
+The details of invoices can be entered on an excel based offline tool which converts the data into a JSON file.
+The same can be uploaded onto the e-invoice website of the IRP for the purpose of registration/validation of the same.
+IRN will be generated thereafter along with QR code.

-This mode will allow big taxpayers and accounting software providers to interact with the Invoice Registration Portal through their own software.
-The IRN can be generated validated for invoices either one at a time or in bulk, similar to the E-Way Bill system.
+The API integration mode will allow big taxpayers and accounting software providers to interact with the Invoice Registration Portal through their own software.
+For this purpose, server details of their own systems must be registered with the e-invoice system.
+The IRN can be generated and validated for invoices either one at a time or in bulk, similar to the E-Way Bill system using the APIs.
+Prerequisites for integration include a IT enabled invoice generation system with a static IP address, pre-production system to test the API interface and SSL based domain name.

 Taxpayers can also utilise the services of the GST Suvidha Provider (GSP) such as ClearTax to help them carry out their e-invoice related compliances.